Co-Shadow/Co-Shadow/README.md

-- 👋 Hi, I’m @Co-Shadow
+- 👋 Hey there, I’m @Co-Shadow.
+-       Name is Simon.
+-
-- 👀 I’m interested mostly in Level Design.
-I also do a handy work in programming with languages such as Java, Python, C++ and some C#.
+- 👀 I’m interested in a lot of things, from level design with the source engine to programming with languages, mostly C# and anything around the .NET ecosystem.
 - 🌱 I’m currently expanding my knowledge in programming due to Uni studies and some personal interest.
-Also doing a handy work in learning Game Design Engines.
+Also doing a handy work in learning Game Design Engines, mostly Unity and Godot.

 <!---
 Co-Shadow/Co-Shadow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.